-A watt basically measures the amount of energy an appliance uses per second.
+A watt basically measures the amount of energy an appliance uses during start-up and running.

 For example, a 60-watt light bulb consumes 60 watts.

 Generators are rated by two types of wattages: